-If you visit Victoria and Albert museum, you may find other exhibits much more interesting.
-But it all depends on our personal preferences and what makes the visual and emotional impact upon us.
+You may find other exhibits much more interesting.
+But it all depends on our personal preferences and what makes visual and emotional impact upon us.

 After all, art exists for us to enjoy.
 We can also appreciate the craftsmanship of some very talented people that lived before us.

 Fatih Sultan Mehmed invited Gentile Bellini to the Ottoman court, to paint his portrait.
-Both, eastern and western art reproduced and adapted the image of this sultan that conquered Constantinople.
+Both, eastern and western art reproduced and adapted this image of the sultan that conquered Constantinople.

 It’s precisely thanks to this portrait that we now know what one of the greatest Ottoman sultans looked like.

 In his highly decorative painting, Crivelli combined modern and traditional elements.
-He used perspective to create spatial depth, but also the medieval technique of raised gesso (plaster) for the Virgin’s robe.
+He used perspective to create spatial depth, but also the medieval technique of raised plaster for the Virgin’s robe.

 Then, there is also a portrait of Henry VIII.
 Perhaps, he is one of the most famous English monarchs of all time.
 He had six wives, two of them he decapitated – Anne Boleyn and Catherine Howard.

-Additionally, in order to marry Anne Boleyn, he separated the Church of England from Vatican.
+Additionally, in order to marry Anne Boleyn, he separated the Church of England from the Vatican.

-She was lucky that she lived in the period preceding the revolution.
-Otherwise she would’ve probably ended up the same as Marie Antoinette, on the guillotine.
+Certainly, she was lucky that she lived in the period preceding the revolution.
+Otherwise, she would’ve probably ended up the same as Marie Antoinette, on the guillotine.

 Undoubtedly, it’s a magnificent Rococo painting.